CloudLabs-MOC/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 ### **Exercise 2: Explore Teams management tools**

-In this exercise, you will explore Teams admin center and install the Teams PowerShell module, required to manage teams, policy packages, calling features, and all other settings for Teams in your tenant.
-You can perform most of the tasks possible from the Teams admin center and the PowerShell.
-You can create scripts for automation and even access several settings not available in the GUI.
+In this exercise, you will explore Teams admin center required to manage teams, calling features, and all other settings for Teams in your tenant.
+You can perform most of the tasks possible from the Teams admin center.

 To perform these tasks, you will use Joni Sherman’s account (JoniS@_&lt;YourTenant&gt;_.onmicrosoft.com).